-- Provides up to six weeks of partial wage replacement benefits to bond with a new child (either by birth, adoption, or foster care placement) or to care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner). - Doesn't have to be taken all at once - Provides approximately 60 to 70 percent of your salary during your leave. - Funded through your State Disability Insurance tax withholding, so you are most likely eligible if you've paid into State Disability Insurance (noted as "CASDI" on paystubs) or a qualifying voluntary plan in the past 5 to 18 months. - Bonding claims can be used at any time in the first 12 months after a child enters your family.
+- ides partial wage replacement benefits to d with a new child (either by birth, adoption, ster care placement) or to care for a seriously nilly member (child, parent, parent-in-law, dparent, grandchild, sibling, spouse, or stered domestic partner). sn't have to be taken all at once. - ides approximately 60 to 70 percent of your ry during your leave. - Funded through your State Disability Insurance tax withholding, so you are most likely eligible if you've paid into State Disability Insurance (noted as "CASDI" on paystubs) or a qualifying voluntary plan in the past 5 to 18 months. - To bond with a new child, leave can be take anytime within the first 12 months of a child entering your family. - Citizenship and immigration status do not affect eligibility.